-Review of 'Le Gavroche'
+Review of 'Le Gavroche (NOW CLOSED)'

 Le Gavroche is run by one of our favourite chefs: Michel Roux Jr. We have previously visited Roux at Parliament Square and had a small sample menu but were very impressed with the warm surroundings, welcoming staff and fantastic food.
 Gavroche, though, is Roux's main restaurant and the one that has been consistently rated very highly.
 Currently it has two Michelin stars.
 My wife and I promised ourselves that we would save up our money and one day visit.
 As a surprise, I booked it this year for our wedding anniversary (and managed to keep it secret) but, as that is 20th of December, I had to book back in the summer.
 There is no doubt the wait was worth it…unbelievable.